Two-path interference of single-particle pulses measured by the Unruh-DeWitt-type quantum detector: Introduction

-A classical detector is different from a quantum detector essentially in two aspects.
+An ordinary classical detector is different from a quantum detector essentially in two aspects.
 First, whereas the interaction between the to-be-measured quantum state and the classical detector is described by a nonunitary collapsing process, the interaction between the to-be-measured state and the quantum detector is described by a unitary quantum evolution.
 Second, whereas the classical detector yields the readout of the to-be-measured quantum state immediately upon its interaction with the quantum state, the quantum detector does not yield the readout until an additional classical detector is employed to measure the status of the quantum detector, from which the final readout of the to-be-measured state is inferred.
-The quantum collapse of the whole system of the to-be-measured state and the quantum detector takes place at the moment when the final measurement by the additional classical detector is performed.
+The quantum collapse of the whole system of the to-be-measured state and the quantum detector takes place at the moment when the final measurement by the additional classical detector is performed.\footnote{ Opinions differ as to what kinds of detection processes should be deemed ``classical'' or ``quantum'', as a measurement in general may be mediated via ancillary (quantum) degrees of freedom, while the final outcome is always read out classically.
+In this paper, a ``classical detector'' of single-particle pulses refers to an \emph{ordinary} detector that registers a signal whenever the incoming pulse strikes it, regardless of the arrival time.
+A photographic film and a charge-coupled device (CCD) are two typical examples.
+Even though the underlying mechanism of the interaction between the incoming pulse and the classical detector is essentially quantum (of course), the exact form of the mechanism is unimportant and needs not to be modeled, as the detection is described by a nonunitary collapsing process.
+On the other hand, a ``quantum detector'' of single-particle pulses refers to a quantum system which interacts unitarily with the incoming pulse and of which the quantum state indicates whether a particle is detected.
+The Unruh-WeWitt detector provides such an example.
+This paper does not intend to define the classical-quantum dichotomy; nor does it consider general measurement invoking arbitrary ancillary degrees of freedom.
+The adjectives ``classical'' and ``quantum'' are used for the specific meanings as stated above.}